 Google's Jules AI Agent: Autonomous Coding and Environment Setup Guide

-Software engineer and entrepreneur based in San Francisco.
+Software engineer, founder, and leadership background in finance/tech.
+Based in San Francisco.

-Software engineer and entrepreneur based in San Francisco.
+Software engineer, founder, and leadership background in finance/tech.
+Based in San Francisco.

+Add a setup script under Configuration → Environment.
+Jules runs this script before executing tasks.
 Jules doesn't properly detect alternative package managers like pnpm and Bun automatically.
 You need to configure these manually using custom setup scripts in the Configuration tab of your Jules project:

 set -ux